Foot Care Advice for People With Diabetes

 Q. Why can’t you cut diabetic toenails?

 If you have neuropathy or symptoms of vascular disease, you should leave clipping your diabetic toenails to your podiatrist.
 If you are cutting your own toenails, cut straight across the top of the toenail, leaving part of the whiter nail plate, advises Dr. Schwartz who adds, “If you are unable to feel a cut, or don’t have the blood supply required to heal a cut, you likely shouldn’t be cutting your own toenails.”
+Read what this woman has to say about living with diabetic foot problems.

 Diabetic foot care tips

 - Use caution when shoe shopping—particularly in warmer weather.
 Neuropathy requires more protective footwear than a flip flop or sandal.
 Patients with nerve damage should avoid wearing sandals with straps that weave between the toes, or those that place extra pressure against the foot.
+(Experts recommend these sandals for diabetic women.)

 - Know the dangers of going barefoot.
 If you’ve lost protective sensation in your feet you’re better off keeping them in shoes—even when you’re indoors.
 “Unfortunately,” Dr. Armstrong says, “up to 85 percent of steps are taken in and around the home—and most of those are taken barefoot.”
 Keep doctor-approved slippers or shoes in several places throughout your home.
 (Here are the best diabetic shoes for women.)